 So much excitement, barely any room left for rest.
 This is when we put our desire for sustainability to the test, to me, our time is precious, and I will do my best to protect it.
 Wake up, happy birthday, you are alive it is daytime, singing within a legacy, carving out our own patch […]Read more "Snow Day #3"

 Deep Breaths < A Triptych > + It’s more than just a metaphor when there’s nothing we can do to make it stop… + + Deep Breaths 1. inhale pause exhale A friend once told me that the actual process of what we call “aging” is the oxidization of our bodies.
-The very […]Read more "Deep Breaths [audio + chapbook]"
+The very oxygen that […]Read more "Deep Breaths [audio + chapbook]"

 Sarah Abiya writes short stories; not all the time, but sometimes.
 She told me this when we were flying.
 Academic papers aren’t her cup of tea, but sometimes, she says, life plays such conspicuous games that we can’t help but smile and write them down.
 But I didn’t learn that her first name was Sarah […]Read more "Perfect Stranger"